 FOR THE ANTI-ST PATRICK'S SET

-Since St. Patrick's day happens to fall on a Monday this year, I'll be taking refuge from the drunken throngs at this cozy Yonge Street craft beer institution where you'll find select pints available for just $5 every Monday.
-There won't be any green beer and, if you're out on your own stumbling, green-clad pub crawl, please don't join me.
+Since St. Patrick's day happens to fall on a Tuesday this year, I'll be hiding from the green-clad unwashed at this King Street craft beer institution where oysters a just a dollar on Tuesdays.
+And you won't find any green in your damn beer.

 Join the conversation Load comments